Southwest Missouri lawmakers share upcoming bills, goals for 2021 legislative session

 Other topics discussed at the forum included:

-- Senate Bill 369 modifies a dated law and protects property owners and the valuation of their insured property.
+- modifies a dated law and protects property owners and the valuation of their insured property.

-- House Bill 746 prohibits restrictions on the free exercise of religion during an emergency.
+- prohibits restrictions on the free exercise of religion during an emergency.

-- House Bill 578 modifies the motor vehicle biennial registration option so that all motor vehicles, regardless of model year, have a two-year registration option.
+- modifies the motor vehicle biennial registration option so that all motor vehicles, regardless of model year, have a two-year registration option.

 Commented